Skip to content

 5. Play the sleep affirmations

-To play sleep affirmations, place your phone or tablet on your nightstand.
-Avoid using headphones to ensure ease of listening.
-Incorporate playing the affirmations as part of your nightly routine before settling down to sleep.
+Incorporate playing the affirmations as part of your nightly routine as you settle down to sleep.

 6. Track your progress